feberts/game-server/README.md

 # Multiplayer game server

-This project provides a lightweight server for turn-based multiplayer games.
+A lightweight server and framework for turn-based multiplayer games.

-### Main features
+### Features

-- multiple parallel game sessions
 - a framework that allows new games to be added easily
 - a uniform yet flexible API for all games
+- multiple parallel game sessions
 - an observer mode to watch another client play

-### Possible areas of application
+### Use cases

-- development of turn-based multiplayer games in general
+- development of turn-based multiplayer games such as board or card games
-- programming courses in which students implement game clients
+- programming courses in which students implement clients or new games
-- implementing separate clients for input and output using the observer mode
-- small projects in the area of reinforcement learning
+- implementing reinforcement learning agents

-## Quick start
+### Quick start

-To try this project on your machine, start the server (`server/game_server.py`).
-Then run two clients (`client/tictactoe_client.py`) in separate shells.
-No further configuration is required.
+To try this project on your machine, start the server (`server/game_server.py`), then run two clients (`client/tictactoe_client.py`) in separate shells.
+No configuration is required.

+### About this project

+This server was developed for use in a university programming course, where students learn Python as their first programming language and have to work on projects in small groups.
+Both the framework and the API are designed so that the programming skills acquired during the first term are sufficient to implement new games and clients.
+However, the use of the server is not limited to educational scenarios.

+Due to the architecture of the framework and the design of the communication protocol, the server is not suited for real-time games.

 ## Operating the server

+To run the server in a network, edit IP and port in the configuration file (`server/config.py`).
+The log level for server and framework can be specified there, as well as a timeout for inactive game sessions and parameters for TCP connections.

 Server and API are implemented in plain Python.
 TCP sockets are used for communication.
 There are no external dependencies.

-To run the server in a network, edit IP and port in the configuration file (`server/config.py`).
-Other than that, the log level for server and framework can be set there, a timeout for inactive game sessions, as well as parameters for TCP connections.
+This makes the server very easy to handle.

+If you intend to run the server as a systemd service, you can use the provided unit file (`gameserver.service`) as a starting point.

-## API documentation
+## Implementing clients

-Module `game_server_api` provides an API for communicating with the game server.
+Module `game_server_api` provides an API for communicating with the server.
 The API can be used to

-- start a game that other clients can join
+- start a game session that other clients can join
-- join a game that was started by another client
+- join a game session
-- submit moves to the server
+- submit moves
-- request the game state
+- retrieve the game state
 - passively observe another player
-- reset a game without starting a new session
+- restart a game without having to start a new session

-The module is well documented.
-This should be sufficient to become familiar with the API.
+You can take a look at the example clients to become familiar with the API.
+The API module itself is extensively documented.

 ## Adding new games

-Adding a new game is quite easy:
+Adding a new game is quite easy.
+You simply derive from a base class and override its methods:

-1. Add a new module to directory `server/`.
+1. Create a new module in `server/games/`.
 2. In this module, implement a class that is derived from `abstract_game.AbstractGame`.
 3. Override all the base class's methods.
 4. Add the new class to the list of games (`server/games_list.py`).
-5. Write an API documentation for the new game.

-Notes:

-- The documentation of the game base class (file `abstract_game.py`) should give you a good idea of how the framework operates.
-Use that as a guide, while implementing your game.
-- It is not necessary to add any code to the API module.
-It was designed to be compatible with any game.
-What you can do, optionally, is to implement an API wrapper for your game.
-Use the tic-tac-toe API wrapper as an example.
-- The API documentation should include information on the arguments expected by the function for submitting moves.
-The structure and content of the dictionary as returned by the function for retrieving the game state should also be explained.
+To make things even easier, you can use the template (`server/games/template.py`), which is structured like a tutorial.

+No changes to the API are required when adding a new game.
+The API was designed to be compatible with any game.
+The function to submit a move accepts the data as keyword arguments (`**kwargs`).
+These are converted to a dictionary and sent to the server, where the dictionary is passed to the corresponding function of the game class.
+The game state is also sent back as a dictionary.
+This allows for a maximum of flexibility.

+## Observer mode

+A passive observer will receive the same data as the observed player does when retrieving the game state.
+This can be useful in a number of ways:

+- The observer mode can be used to visualize the performance of a reinforcement learning agent.
+- It can be used to split up the work in a team.
+One member could implement a client for the user interaction that verifies the input and sends it to the server.
+Another client could then be implemented to retrieve the state and render the game board.
+- In a similar way, it can be used as a substitute for multithreading, which is usually not taught in a beginner programming course.
+Let's take a chat client as an example: Say you want to display any incoming messages immediately while being able to write a new message at the same time.
+You could use two threads of execution to achieve this.
+Alternatively, the observer mode can be used to implement separate clients for input and output.